-Within a few hours of a nose injury, meet with a doctor.
-This allows a patient to find out if he or she is dealing with a septal hematoma that can cause necrosis (death of body tissue).
-In addition, immediate diagnosis and treatment of a nose injury ensures that a patient can identify potential leakage of cerebrospinal fluid (CSF), a clear liquid that fills and surrounds the brain and the spinal cord and provides a mechanical barrier against shock.
+It’s important to meet with a doctor within a few hours of a nose injury.
+This allows a patient to receive treatment for the break and find out if he or she is dealing with any potentially serious issues as a result of the broken nose.
+An untreated septal hematoma, for example, can become infected and lead to necrosis (death of body tissue), resulting in a permanent nose deformity.
+Symptoms of a septal hematoma include a sensation of blockage in the nose, difficulty breathing, and major swelling.
+In addition, immediate diagnosis and treatment of a nose injury ensure that a doctor can identify and treat any potential leakage of cerebrospinal fluid (CSF), a clear liquid that fills and surrounds the brain and the spinal cord and provides a mechanical barrier against shock.

 How Does a Nasal Bone Fracture Differ from a Broken Nose?

-Proper diagnosis of any damage to the nose is key.
-This ensures that a patient can receive comprehensive testing to determine if he or she is dealing with a fractured or broken nose.
+Proper diagnosis of any damage to the nose area is key to a smoother healing process.
+This ensures that patients can receive comprehensive testing to determine what type of broken nose they have.

 How Is a Fractured Nose Diagnosed?

-Dr. Azizzadeh can determine if a patient is dealing with a nasal fracture or broken nose and provide him or her with a custom treatment.
-Each treatment is tailored to a patient to ensure that he or she can achieve a functional nose that complements their facial features.
+Dr. Azizzadeh can then determine if a patient is dealing with a nasal bone fracture or broken nose and provide him or her with a custom treatment.
+Each treatment is tailored to a patient’s specific circumstances to ensure that he or she can achieve a functional nose that complements the facial features.

 How to Tell If Your Nose Is Broken